Our most frequently asked questions around specific health conditions are answered here.

 Lactose intolerance is the inability to digest lactose (milk sugar) and is caused by a deficiency of lactase, an enzyme released by the small intestine that allows milk sugar to be absorbed into the bloodstream.
 We have a range of lactose-free products available for anyone that is lactose intolerant.
-Please see the Allergies, Intolerances and Choices chart for further information.
+Please see the Allergies, Intolerances AU 2017 for further information.

 Weight and amount of lean (muscle) tissue within the body are the major determinants of metabolic rate.
 The human body evolved to be super-efficient in conserving energy.
 When dietary energy intake goes down, the body adapts by reducing heat and energy loss and therefore the metabolic rate drops.
 After weight loss and the establishment of a new lower energy requirement, the body’s metabolic rate should return to a level appropriate for the new body weight and lean tissue.